-Today’s question is one you and I relate to.
-In fact, when I meet someone and they find out what line of work I’m in, they always want to talk about this topic first!
+In fact, when I meet people, and they find out what line of work I’m in, they always want to talk about this topic first!
 It’s something that is so easy to do, yet no one seems to do it.
 The lack of it frustrates us, confounds us, and even makes us mad sometimes.

-Odd thing is, everyone complains about it!
-This means a lot of us are annoyed that people don’t do it to us, but yet we must not be showing them the love in reverse either.
+The odd thing is that everyone complains about it!
+A lot of us are annoyed that people don’t do it, yet we must not be showing them the love in reverse either.

-Take a quick look at our friend’s letter and see if you agree with her.
-I do!
+Take a quick look at this reader’s letter about a party that she’s planning, and see whether you agree with her exasperation!

 Q. Dear Maralee,